scikit-learn/enhancement_proposals/slep006/proposal.rst

 a GridSearchCV has children including `estimator`, `cv` and (each element of) `scoring`.

-Pull request :pr:`9566` is a partial implementation of this approach.
+Pull request :pr:`9566` and its extension in :pr:`15425` are partial implementations of this approach.

 A major benefit of this approach is that it may allow only prop routing meta-estimators to be modified, not prop consumers.